Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Methods

-To evaluate the robustness of the system, we also analyze subsets of the WI dataset based on participants' ages.
-Since children are still developing their handwriting skills, their handwriting patterns differ significantly from those of adults, particularly in writing speed and discontinuity due to high cognitive load, typically stabilizing around 14 years old \cite{hw_adult_children_1,hw_adult_children_2}.
-Based on this, we classify participants aged 12 and under as children to ensure that most writers represent typical children's handwriting patterns, and those aged 18 and older as adults.
+Based on the distinct writing characteristics of writers at different ages, we classify participants aged 12 and under as children to ensure that most writers represent typical children handwriting patterns, and those aged 18 and older as adults.
 Data from participants aged 13 to 17 are excluded from these subsets because some have already developed mature and fluent handwriting, making them less representative of either the children or adult groups.
 Notably, the adult subset (13,899 samples) is approximately twice the size of the children subset (7,762 samples).